atch2203/blog/src/content/blog/8bit computer.md

 ![[rotated-20250218_163005.jpg]]

 ## LCD display
-We also found this 16x2 LCD display (A-1748) in Chip Weems' miscellaneous project parts boxes, and since it used an 8 bit data input, we figured that we could fit it into our computer.
+We also found this 16x2 LCD display (A-1748/1602d1, I couldn't find any links) in Chip Weems' miscellaneous project parts boxes, and since it used an 8 bit data input, we figured that we could fit it into our computer.
 The i/o is as follows:
 - control signals: write LCD data, write LCD control data
 - input: 8 bit data
 ![[rotated-20250218_163003.jpg]]